Difference-in-Differences Estimators When No Unit Remains Untreated: Introduction

 \subsection{Test of the assumptions underlying the TWFE estimator}

-Taking stock, in designs with a QUG we have proposed an estimator that converges at the univariate nonparametric rate.
-In view of its slow rate of convergence, it may have limited power to detect the treatment's effect when the sample size is not very large.
-In designs without a QUG, an additional limitation is that our estimator restricts treatment-effect heterogeneity.
+At this stage, we have proposed an estimator that converges at the univariate nonparametric rate.
+In view of its slow rate of convergence, it may have limited power to detect the treatment effect when the sample size is not very large.
 This motivates us to reconsider the usual TWFE estimator in the second part of the paper.
-As is now well-known, that estimator relies on strong assumptions: it estimates the treatment's effect if on top of parallel trends, one also assumes that treatment effects are mean-independent of the treatment variable.
+As is now well-known, that estimator relies on strong assumptions: it estimates the treatment effect if on top of parallel trends, one also assumes that the treatment effects $(Y_{g,2}(D_{g,2})-Y_{g,2}(0))/D_{g,2}$ are mean-independent of $D_{g,2}$.
 Those two assumptions imply that

 i.e. the conditional mean of the outcome's evolution should be linear in the period-two dose.
 Under the parallel-trends assumption, there is actually an ``if and only if'' between \eqref{eq:lin_intro} and the mean-independent-effects assumption, in designs where we have a QUG.
-If the data contains another pre-treatment period $t=0$, one can conduct a pre-trends test to assess the plausibility of the parallel-trends assumption.
-This motivates the following procedure in designs with a QUG: run a pre-trends test of the parallel-trends assumption, and run a test of \eqref{eq:lin_intro}; if neither test is rejected, use the TWFE estimator.
+If the data contains another pre-treatment period $t=0$, one can conduct a pre-trend test to assess the plausibility of the parallel-trends assumption.
+This motivates the following procedure in designs with a QUG: run a pre-trend test of the parallel-trends assumption, and run a test of \eqref{eq:lin_intro}; if neither test is rejected, use the TWFE estimator.
 It follows from \cite{chaisemartin2024} that if parallel-trends and \eqref{eq:lin_intro} hold, conditional on not rejecting the two pre-tests, confidence intervals for $\beta_{fe}$ cannot undercover.

-Testing \eqref{eq:lin_intro} is straightforward when $D_{g,2}$ can take a finite number of values.
-When $D_{g,2}$ can take an infinite number of values, we use a test proposed by \cite{stute1997nonparametric} and \cite{stute1998bootstrap}.
+Testing \eqref{eq:lin_intro} is straightforward when $D_{g,2}$ takes a finite number of values.
+When $D_{g,2}$ takes an infinite number of values, we use a test proposed by \cite{stute1997nonparametric} and \cite{stute1998bootstrap}.
 That test is nonparametric, tuning-parameter free, consistent, and it has power against local alternatives.
 We implemented it in the \st{stute\_test} Stata and R packages.